-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 “Please don’t leave me alone with him.”

-Kim*, a former Texas legislative staffer, said that in 2003, former Rep. Richard Joel “Rick” Noriega, was alone with her in another representative's office when he asked about her nose piercing.
+Kim*, a former Texas legislative staffer, said that in 2003, former Rep. Richard Joel “Rick” Noriega was alone with her in another representative’s office when he asked about her nose piercing.

 And then her ear piercings.

-And then he allegedly asked, “do you have any piercings anywhere else?”
+And then he allegedly asked, “Do you have any piercings anywhere else?”

 “It was a gross, smirky question,” Kim told The Daily Beast, noting that she added the incident to the spreadsheet.
 “He was asking me an inappropriate question about my body—and body piercings.
 He wanted to know something private about my body.”